CurveDocs/curve-resources/docs/lending/overview.md

 ## **Leverage**

-Some lending markets allow leverage.
-In a WETH/crvUSD market for example, this would allow the user to borrow more crvUSD than their WETH is worth.
-The caveat is that the user doesn't receive the crvUSD into their wallet, it is swapped for more WETH and deposited into the lending market.
-This allows the user to **make money if the price increases**, but also lose money if the price decreases.
-To see how leverage works please see the dedicated page.
+All new lending markets allow leverage.
+This allows users to multiply their gains (and losses) by the amount of leverage they desire.
+In a WETH/crvUSD market for example, this would allow the user to borrow up to 9x the amount of collateral they deposit.
+The caveat is that the user doesn't receive the borrowed crvUSD into their wallet, it is swapped for more WETH through 1inch and deposited into the lending market.
+To see how leverage works please see the dedicated [leverage page](leverage.md).

 ---